shernandez-ucm/CPP-Fundamentals/labs/functions/library/README.md

-# CS1 Lab - Conditionals and Unittest
+# CS1 Lab - Functions and Basic Unittest Lab - 1

 Possible Points: 100

-Write a C++ program to implement various math functions using the C++ standard library.
-Use functions to modularize your code.
-Read the problem statement carefully to design a correct solution.
+Write a C++ program that implements functions to wrap various math functions provided by the C++ standard library.
+Goal of the lab is to learn to modularize your code using user-defined functions and write unit tests to automatically test your code.

 ## Type and fix the code